milahu/alchi/readme.md

     * systemic bias towards extraverts
     * systemic bias against extraverts
       * [Susan Cain: QUIET.
 The Power of Introverts in a World That Can’t Stop Talking](https://books-that-can-change-your-life.net/power-of-introverts/)
-        * Summary of “Quiet, The Power of Introverts in a World that Can’t Stop Talking”: This book praises the many qualities of the introverted in a society that favours extroversion to excess; there is an overview of current theories on introversion, many tips on how to be happier as an introvert and some ideas on how to find a harmonious balance between introverted and extroverted.
+        * Summary of "Quiet, The Power of Introverts in a World that Can’t Stop Talking": This book praises the many qualities of the introverted in a society that favours extroversion to excess; there is an overview of current theories on introversion, many tips on how to be happier as an introvert and some ideas on how to find a harmonious balance between introverted and extroverted.
         * define version! what exactly is introversion/extraversion? carl jung says: version is a subtype, so it's variable (same as modality in astrology). (opposed to jungian functions, which are constant = basetype)
   * systemic racism (define race!)
 * physiognomy